Hynes Convention Center station: Bus replacement

 Buses replaced streetcars on route 76 at off-peak hours from February 10, 1940, to May 2, 1942, and again after March 30, 1946.
 The route was converted to bus at all times on September 12, 1949 and to trolleybus on April 22, 1950.
 The Boylston Street end of the surface station was modified in late 1949 to accommodate the trolleybuses.
 Route 47 was replaced with buses off-peak on April 17, 1948, and fully on September 12, 1953.
 Route 76 was converted back to diesel bus on April 1, 1961.
 Route 54 was cut back to Copley Square in December 1960; route 55 was extended east to Copley in December 1976.

 In the early 1960s, the Massachusetts Turnpike Extension was built along the Boston and Albany Railroad corridor, necessitating a major widening of that right-of-way.
 Routes 47 and 76 were through-routed as route 1 in September 1962 to eliminate looping at the surface station, which was permanently closed on January 21, 1963.
 The portion closer to Boylston Street was demolished soon after.
 The remaining section fronting on Newbury Street is used as an MBTA traction power substation, with two large rectifier transformers in the rear.
-The facade is frequently covered in graffiti art and the sidewalk in front is used by buskers; the MBTA has also attempted to lease the space.
+The facade is frequently covered in graffiti art; the sidewalk in front is used by buskers and a food truck.

 A large dedicated bus shelter was built across Massachusetts Avenue for southbound riders in 1963.
-On November 16, 1964, the newly-formed MBTA opened a pedestrian tunnel from the bus shelter to the subway station's fare lobby, allowing riders to cross under busy street traffic.
+On November 16, 1964, the newly formed MBTA opened a pedestrian tunnel from the bus shelter to the subway station's fare lobby, allowing riders to cross under busy street traffic.
 The completion of the Prudential Tower and the adjacent Prudential Center complex in 1965 (on what had previous been rail yards) increased the number of riders accessing the station from the Boylston Street direction.
 On April 19, 1965, the MBTA reopened the former headhouse on Boylston Street, diagonally across from the Prudential complex.